xapian/xapian-docsprint/concepts/search/queryparser.rst

 Query Parser
 ------------

-To make searching databases simpler, Xapian provides a `QueryParser` class which converts a human readable query string into a Xapian Query, for
+To make searching databases simpler, Xapian provides a `QueryParser` class which converts a human readable query string into a Xapian Query object, for example:
-example:

 	apple AND a NEAR word OR "a phrase" NOT (too difficult) +eh

 The above example shows how some of the basic modifiers are interpreted by the QueryParser; the operators it supports follow the operators described earlier, for example: